VH-Lab/vhlab-toolbox-matlab/docs/reference/+vlt/+data/cell2str.m.md

     STR = vlt.data.cell2str(THECELL)

-  Converts a 1-D cell to a string.
+  Converts a 1-D cell to a string representation that can be evaluated to reproduce the cell array.
+  At present, this function works with 1-dimensional cells only, and only chars and matrixes

   Example:
     A = {'test','test2','test3'};
     str = vlt.data.cell2str(A)

-        produced str =
+     % str = '{ 'test','test2','test3'}'
-     '{ 'test','test2','test3' }'

- 1-dim cells only, only chars and matricies
+    B = eval(str);
+    vlt.data.eqlen(A,B), % should return 1

 ```